klevultd/frontend-sdk/packages/klevu-core/README.md

 To get the list of last searches you can use the `KlevuLastSearches` class.

 To get the list of last searches call `KlevuLastSearches.get()` and if you wish to store a search use `KlevuLastSearches.save('user search string')`

+## A/B Testing

+Currently A/B testing is supported only in the category merchandising.
+To enable A/B testing add `abTest()` modifier to `categoryMerchandising()` query function.

+For A/B testing to work correctly you need to provide correct event data to Klevu.
+Best way is to use `getCategoryMerchandisingClickSendEvent()` send event helper from [result object](./src/models/KlevuResultEvent.ts)
+.